jwilger/jack-the-ripper/README.txt

 	(i.e. 'http://example.com/an_image.pdf' ).
 A GET request to this URI must return the image file and a valid Content-Type header.
-* :result_uri - REQUIRED An HTTP URI to which a PUT request will be sent containing the converted image data.
+* :result_uri - REQUIRED An HTTP URI to which a PUT request will be sent containing the converted image data in Base64 encoded format.
 The correct Content-Type header will also be sent with	this request.
 * :format - OPTIONAL One of :jpeg, :tiff, :png, :gif, :jp2, :pict, :bmp, :qtif, :psd, :sgi, :tga.
 The result file will be saved in this format.
 * :scale - OPTIONAL The maximum dimension of the width and height of the